William Buchan (physician)

-William Buchan (1729 – 25 February 1805) was a Scottish physician and author.
+William Buchan (1729 – 25 February 1805) was a Scottish physician and writer.
 He is best known for his work Domestic Medicine: or, a Treatise on the Prevention and Cure of Diseases by Regimen and Simple Medicines, which provided laypeople with detailed descriptions of the causes and prevention of diseases.
 Buchan's goal was one of "laying medicine more open to mankind."
 With over 80,000 copies and 19 editions sold in Buchan's lifetime, it was one of the most popular medical texts in Europe and even in the European colonies in the Americas, and was translated into almost every major European language.

 Life and career

 William Buchan was born in Ancrum, Roxburgshire, Scotland, in 1729.
 During his early years he attended a local grammar school and took a keen interest in medicine.
 At an early age with no formal training, he acted as one of the novice village physicians.

 Upon entering Edinburgh University in 1749, he enrolled in the School of Divinity under pressure from his family.
 He soon replaced his theological studies with studies in mathematics, botany, and ultimately medicine.
 He completed his studies in medicine in 1758 after approximately nine years at the university.

 After leaving the university, he started a small practice in rural Yorkshire before being appointed as a physician at the Foundling Hospital in Ackworth, Yorkshire in 1759.
 At the Foundling Hospital, he worked frequently with children.
 In 1761 he wrote his medical dissertation, On the Preservation of Infant Life, arguing that far too many infants were dying in Great Britain each year.
 There was little response to his work.

 Soon after, Buchan married a lady of the Dundas clan, one of the most noble clans of Scotland.
 Later that year, Parliament stopped funding the Foundling Hospital, so Buchan took up a practice in Sheffield from 1761 until 1766, when he returned to Edinburgh.
 While in Edinburgh, he ran his own practice and gave lectures in Newtonianism and natural philosophy.
 A son, Alexander Peter Buchan, was born in Sheffield in 1764 and later followed his father into medicine.

 William Buchan published his famous work Domestic Medicine in 1769.
 The first edition sold for only six shillings and was a great success.
 Domestic Medicine went on to sell over 80,000 copies, and 19 editions were printed, translated into almost every major European language.
 The German naturalists Spix and Martius, after travelling in Brazil in 1817–1820, wrote that people, even in isolated farms and towns in the interior of the Portuguese colony, consulted the Portuguese translation of Buchan's book in order to treat maladies.
 In 1772, Buchan became a fellow of the Royal College of Physicians of Edinburgh.

 In 1778, Buchan announced his candidacy for the position as chair of the Institute of Medicine upon the death of John Gregory; however, he lost the election.
 He later moved to London, practicing there until his death on 25 February 1805.
 He is buried in the cloisters of Westminster Abbey.